Ep.022 WordPress Header Customization – Layout Variations (Complete Guide)

 You’ve successfully implemented professional WordPress header customization with:

-Three Layout Variations: Default, Centered, Minimal
+Two Layout Variations: Default, and Centered

 Performance: Conditional loading, optimized animations